WaylonWalker/waylonwalker.com/pages/blog/kedro-inputs.md

 title: How Kedro handles your inputs
 date: 2020-06-19T03:00:00Z
 status: published
-description: Passing inputs into kedro is a key concept.
-Understanding how it
-    accepts a single catalog key as input is quite trivial that easily makes sense, but passing a list or dictionary of catalog entries can be a bit confusing.
-cover: '/static/kedro-inputs.png'

 ---

 Passing inputs into kedro is a key concept.
 Understanding how it accepts a single catalog key as input is quite trivial that easily makes sense, but passing a list or dictionary of catalog entries can be a bit confusing.

 ## *args/**args review